We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - you’ve recently had gynecological surgery, given birth, or had a miscarriage

 - you have a vaginal infection

-A growing number of women are using menstrual cups and raving about them.
-If you’d like to have a period free of pads, tampons, and concerns about overflowing in public, consider trying the menstrual cup.
+A growing number of people are using menstrual cups and raving about them.
+If you’d like to have a period free of pads, tampons, and concerns about overflowing, consider trying the menstrual cup.
 Your doctor can help you determine which cup would have the right fit.